daidokoro/qaz/README.md

 ![Go Report Card](https://goreportcard.com/badge/github.com/daidokoro/qaz)

-__Qaz__ is a Fork of the Bora project by [@pkazmierczak](https://github.com/pkazmierczak) that aims to focus on simplifying the process of deploying infrastructure on AWS via Cloudformation by utilising the Go Templates Library and custom functions to generate diverse and configurable templates.
+__Qaz__ is a Fork of the Bora project by [@pkazmierczak](https://github.com/pkazmierczak)that focuses on simplifying the process of deploying infrastructure on AWS via Cloudformation by utilising the Go Templates Library and custom functions to generate diverse and configurable templates.

-Qaz focuses on minimal abstraction from the underlying AWS Cloudformation Platform.
+Qaz emphasizes minimal abstraction from the underlying AWS Cloudformation Platform.
 It instead enhances customisability and re-usability of templates through dynamic template generation and logic.

 --